 - Incremental Search finds text within the current editor window only.
 It does not search over multiple files.

 - Hidden areas, such as collapsed code regions, are not included within the search.

-- You may not use wildcards or regular expressions in the search term.
+- You may not use wildcards or regular expression in the search term.

 17 October 2009